 Pierre Siklos, Background

-To Pierre Siklos, the world’s central banks are as much research centres as they are financial institutions.
+Pierre Siklos is a CIGI Senior Fellow.
 He has held seven visiting researcher positions at central banks in European and Asian countries, including Germany, Hong Kong, Hungary and Japan.
 Pierre has also held more than 20 visiting fellowships at leading academic institutions, such as the International School of Economic Research in Siena, Italy, Oxford University in the United Kingdom and Princeton University in the United States.

 He has a particular interest in central bank independence, the governance models of central banks and the challenges that arise in an interdependent world.
 To that end, he has compared and contrasted how European models of integration differ from those in Asia.
 His work in applied time series analysis and monetary policy focuses on inflation and financial markets.